tc39/proposal-temporal/docs/README.md

 A `Temporal.PlainDateTime` represents a calendar date and wall-clock time that does not carry time zone information, e.g. December 7th, 1995 at 3:00 PM (in the Gregorian calendar).

-It can be converted to a `Temporal.ZonedDateTime` using a `Temporal.TimeZone`.
+It can be converted to a `Temporal.ZonedDateTime` using time zone identifier.
 For use cases that require a time zone, especially using arithmetic or other derived values, consider using `Temporal.ZonedDateTime` instead because that type automatically adjusts for Daylight Saving Time.

 ```js